 An alternative to this is to fill out our Suggesting a new book or resource web form, providing the same information.
 Please note that only one resource can be requested at a time using the form.

 Otherwise, after you have requested a resource, we will look to see if an electronic version is available as a first priority.
-If it is not, we will contact you to discuss further options which could include:
+If it is not, we will purchase a print copy/copies if we don’t already have it.
+If we aren't able to source a print copy, we'll let you know and ask if you would prefer to identify an alternative resource that is available online.
+You can also search in Explore for alternative resources in our existing collections.

 You can request digitisation of articles, book chapters and some other resources in our collections, as well as digitised copies of articles not currently held by UCL.
 We can typically digitise 10% of a publication, or one chapter, whichever is largest, where we have permission.
 If we are unable to digitise a resource you have requested, we will let you know.